-On 13 October 2008, the Deputy Director General of the International Atomic Energy Agency (IAEA), Yury Sokolov, and Kaname Ikeda, Director-General of the ITER Organization, digned a Cooperation Agreement emphasizing the close cooperation of the two organizations.
+On 13 October 2008, the Deputy Director General of the International Atomic Energy Agency (IAEA), Yury Sokolov, and Kaname Ikeda, Director-General of the ITER Organization, signed a Cooperation Agreement emphasizing the close cooperation of the two organizations.

 Yury Sokolov and Kaname Ikeda after the signature.